Borssele: Energy

 The village is the site of the Netherlands' only commercial nuclear power plant, the 485 MW Borssele nuclear power plant.

-A nearby area in the North Sea is also called Borssele, and is scheduled for offshore wind farm development.
+A nearby area in the North Sea contains the Borssele Offshore Wind Farms, and is scheduled for more offshore wind farm development.
 The first two stages for a combined 700-760 MegaWatt capacity was awarded to DONG Energy (among 36-38 bidders) in July 2016 at a price of 7.27 euro cent per kilowatt hour for 15 years, after which it would produce at market conditions.
 The price will not be adjusted for inflation.
 TenneT receives a further €14/MWh (1.4 c/kWh) for transmission, giving a total price of €87/MWh (8.7 c/kWh).

 Experts view the price as unusually low (the lowest price was 10.3 c/kWh), and consider finance, high wind of 9.5 m/s and scaling as main drivers for the decreased price.
 Proximity to shore also means the project can use alternating current transformer and cables to shore, instead of direct current, decreasing the cost.
 The wind farm operators only handle the farms, as TenneT handles the transmission.
 The 752 MW Borssele 1 & 2 was commissioned in late 2020.
 In April 2021, Ørsted agreed to sell half of the facility to Norges Bank Investment Management.
 One turbine caught fire in October 2021.
 Most of the wind farm continued operating.
 The facility is serviced by a surface effect ship.

 Two more stages with a further 680-740 MW went on auction on 29 September 2016 with 26 bids from 7 consortia.
 The auction was won by the Blauwwind II c.v. consortium with 8MW Vestas-Mitsubishi turbines, at a price of 5.45 c/kWh.
 The total subsidy is estimated at €300 million, down from the expected €5 billion.